Search This Blog

 • Key developer leaving the project (people risk)

-• New technology not working as expected (technical risk)
+• Technology newly introduced, not working as expected (technical risk)

 • Sudden changes in customer requirements (requirement risk)